afoote31/afoote31.github.io/_posts/2026-05-17-Concussions.md

 - This approach would systematically underestimate the risk associated with it
 - You have a healthy worker survivor bias, where underlying resilience impacts which players even receive high exposure

-- Work has been for the NBA showing that higher minute loads are riskier than a naive analysis would show, giving more credence to load management decisions </d-cite><d-cite key="nbaInjuries"></d-cite>
+- Work has been for the NBA showing that higher minute loads are riskier than a naive analysis would show, giving more credence to load management decisions <d-cite key="nbaInjuries"></d-cite>

+- Literature has shown that playing in the NFL improves longevity <d-cite key="footballGood"></d-cite> but the methodology has been critiqued <d-cite key="Grashow2019"></d-cite>, particularly for not considering the healthy worker survivor bias

 - FIND LITERATURE ON THE IMPACT OF SUBCONCUSSIVE IMPACTS